CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-08-12-clamp-optimization.md

 clamp_bench_raw_ptr_lambda/10       2199 ns         2168 ns       322517
 ```

-Our performance is only worse than using raw pointers and writing our own for loop!
-Based on our generated assembly, this is likely because we still have some lingering C++ operator overhead that doesn't exists in that implementation.
+Not bad!
+Only slightly slower than our implementation that used raw pointers and a hand-rolled for-loop!
+Based on our generated assembly, this is likely because we still have some lingering C++ operator overhead that doesn't exists in the other implementation.

 ### -O0 Optimization Summary